Lake Jennings Fishing: How to Catch Bass, Catfish & Trout

 Photo by SherryVSmith (Depositphotos)

-Lake Jennings is located on the eastern side of metropolitan San Diego area, in one of the prettiest parks in the region.
-It’s located on Lake Jennings Road just north of Interstate 8, only about a half hour or so from downtown San Diego.
+Lake Jennings is located on the eastern side of the metropolitan San Diego area, in one of the prettiest parks in the region.
+It is located on Lake Jennings Road just north of Interstate 8, only about a half hour or so from downtown San Diego.

 It’s close to several other popular San Diego County fishing holes, most notably El Capitan Reservoir and San Vicente Reservoir.